covid19mm/covid19mm.github.io/_posts/2020-03-12-first-report-assessment.markdown

 ## Acknowledgments and Partnerships

-This preliminary analysis is a collaboration between ISI Foundation (https://www.isi.it/en/home) and Cuebiq (https://www.cuebiq.com/).
+This preliminary analysis is a collaboration between the [ISI Foundation](https://www.isi.it/en/home) and [Cuebiq Inc](https://www.cuebiq.com/).
 Authors at ISI Foundation acknowledge support from the Lagrange Project funded by CRT Foundation and thank Cuebiq for access to a de-identified sample of its mobility data.
 In response to the COVID-19 crisis, Cuebiq is providing insights to academic and humanitarian groups through a multi-stakeholder data collaborative for timely and ethical analysis of aggregate human mobility patterns.